Dysphagia - self-care

 Some people have a hard time swallowing foods or liquids.
 This is called dysphagia.

-Symptoms of swallowing problems are:
+Symptoms of swallowing problems include:

 Symptoms may be mild or severe.

-Most people with dysphagia should have a medical evaluation, but these general tips may help with swallowing problems:
+Most people with dysphagia should be checked by a health care provider.
+But these general tips may help.

-Do not drink thin liquids without checking with your doctor or therapist first.
-It may help to ask caregivers and family members not to talk to you when you are eating or drinking.
+You may need someone to remind you to finish swallowing.
+It may also help to ask caregivers and family members not to talk to you when you are eating or drinking.

 Call your doctor if: